 Pursuant to Senate Bill 282 and Assembly Bill 374, the DMHC and the Department of Insurance developed a mandatory prescription drug prior authorization or step therapy exception request form.
 This form is to be used by providers when requesting a prescription drug prior authorization or step therapy exception.
 Providers should submit the necessary justification and clinical documentation supporting the provider’s determination as described in California Health and Safety Code section 1367.206.

 Plan Post-stabilization Authorization Contact Information (California Health and Safety Code sections 1262.8 and 1371.4)

-Health Plans that require prior authorization for post-stabilization care are required to submit to the DMHC specific contact information for non-contracting hospitals to use to obtain timely authorization for post-stabilization care.
+Health plans that require prior authorization for post-stabilization care are required to submit to the DMHC specific contact information for noncontracting hospitals to use to obtain timely authorization for post-stabilization care.
 Below is a link containing a list of health plans that require prior authorization for post-stabilization care and their current contact information and telephone number(s).
-Health plans are required to update their contact information as needed, but, at a minimum, on an annual basis.
-Health plans that require prior authorization for post-stabilization care are also required to provide non-contracting hospitals with this specific contact information.
+Health plans are required to update their contact information on an annual basis and as needed.
+Health plans that require prior authorization for post-stabilization care are also required to make this specific information available to non-contracting hospitals.